LennartFr/ALF-Minishift/README.md

 Red Hat OpenShift is a leading hybrid cloud, enterprise Kubernetes application platform, trusted by 1000+ organizations.

+CAAS:Containers as a service
+PAAS:Platform as a service
+FAAS: Functions as a service

 <img src="src/redhatopenshift.png" height="500" width="750">

 <img src="src/openshiftdescription.png" height="500" width="750">